The Primary School Team

 Meet The Staff

-Catherine is the founding Head of The Nature School Primary.
+Catherine is the founding Head of The Nature School, and was a finalist in the Australian Education Awards - Primary Principal of the Year 2021.
 She is an accomplished educator, writer, poet, and self-confessed bird nerd.
 During the last twenty years she has taught all grades across the Primary School in NSW and QLD, as well as in the UK.
 She is also experienced in Gifted and Talented education, Primary Curriculum, and Professional Learning.
+In 2021 she was on the Syllabus Writing team for the NSW English Curriculum.
 Catherine regularly contributes to a range of publications online and off, presents at conferences, reviews picture books, and writes poetry for children.
 Currently undertaking post-graduate studies in Children’s Literature, she advocates for the use of quality Australian literature and has an enormous collection of nature related books.
 She is passionate about Australian wildlife and habitats, and believes education about our unique endemic species is key to their protection and survival.
-When she isn’t writing about teaching, or teaching about writing, Catherine is probably bushwalking with her two children or chasing endangered Swift parrots with her camera.
+When she isn’t writing about teaching, or teaching about writing, Catherine is probably bushwalking with her two children or chasing endangered Swift parrots with her camera and her photographer husband.

 Roy Fleissgarten - Teacher